Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-2.md

 - How to install Origami component dependencies from the [Origami Bower Registry](https://github.com/Financial-Times/origami-bower-registry).
 - And finally how to include and use Sass from `o-colors`, `o-spacing`, `o-typography`, and `o-buttons`.

-Now we know how to add styles in part three we will build on that knowledge to provide new visual variations of our component.
-We will add an alternative `inverse` theme that will optionally modify the appearance of `o-example` to look better on a dark background.
+Now we know how to add styles, in part three we will build on that knowledge to provide new visual variations of our component.
+We will add an alternative `inverse` theme that will modify the appearance of `o-example` to look better on a dark background.
 We will also "brand" our component to change its appearance depending on whether it is used within a reader facing ft.com project, internal project, or elsewhere.
 [Continue to part three](/docs/tutorials/create-a-new-component-part-3).